-Sony is prepping on raising the production of its PlayStation 5 (PS5) gaming console along with expanding its games portfolio as well.
+Sony is prepping on raising the production of its PlayStation 5 gaming console including the new PS5 CFI-1200 Series console along with expanding its games portfolio as well.

 The announcement arrives as the issues with the supply chain subsides, reports GizmoChina.